Reiko the Zombie Shop: Volume Two

 After a chance confrontation between two opposing factions of necromancers, Reiko manages to attach her head to a freshly killed body, returning her to non-zombie status.
-She joins forces with a group of young zombie summoners, Yuki and Rudoh, who oppose the more malevolent majority consisting of a cult of necromancers led by Reiko's elder sister Riruka, who seek "global zombification".
+She joins forces with a group of young zombie summoners, Yuki and Rudoh, who oppose the more malevolent majority consisting of a cult of necromancers led by Reiko's elder sister Riruka, who seeks "global zombification".

-In this volume, a Shin Megami Tensei-like element is introduced, whereby summoners each have a "faithful zombie" they can call forth to fight on their side.
-Reiko's faithful is a zombified (and significantly more scantily-clad) Yurikawa, now mindlessly and speechlessly bound to Reiko's will.

-Along with the adversary Riruka, a new major ally is introduced in this volume - a mercenary named Jasmine, a somewhat vapid and heartless but talented fighter, who interrupts a climactic fight scene to offer her skills to the highest bidder.
+In this volume, a new element is introduced, whereby summoners each have a "faithful zombie" they can call forth to fight on their side.
+Reiko's faithful is a zombified Yurikawa, now mindlessly and speechlessly bound to Reiko's will.
+Along with the adversary Riruka, a new major ally is introduced in this volume - a mercenary named Jasmine, who interrupts a climactic fight scene to offer her skills to the highest bidder.
 Reiko rejects her steep asking price, but saves her life, thereby indebting her to her cause.

-The volume ends with Reiko and Jasmine fighting their way through Riruka's mansion, one of Riruka's assistants having tricked Reiko's summoner friends into killing one another.
+The volume ends with Reiko and Jasmine fighting their way through Riruka's mansion, with one of Riruka's assistants having tricked Reiko's summoner friends into killing one another.

-Characters

-Reiko Himezono: Reiko is the main character of the manga.
-She is a "Zombie Shop," a necromancer-for-hire who brings the dead back to life, for a price.
-Reiko manages to keep her business ethics and her personal feelings separate, following out her contracts with her clients word by word.
-If by any chance her client has violated his end of the bargain, such as skimping on the bill, is engaging in criminal activity (such as an incident where Reiko encountered two kidnappers who assaulted her once their plan was discovered) or keeping any details about her job secret, she voids the contract and leaves them to the mess they have made.
-Reiko is very down-to-earth and miserly, being almost always driven by money.
-She even goes as far as to charge her friend for a job.
-In the first volume, when she becomes hired by a famous rock star named Shilaw to re-animate him on stage if anything should happen, he offers to pay her over 3,000,000 yen, and she hopes throughout the story that he does die so she can collect the money.
-She is reduced to a severed head by the end of the first volume due to Saki Yurikawa, but her head is then attached to the body of a recently killed teenage girl.